 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Capitol Heights is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Capitol Heights is a town of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Capitol Heights who work in office and administrative support (20.07%), sales jobs (10.20%), and business and financial occupations (7.53%).
+Overall, Capitol Heights is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Capitol Heights who work in office and administrative support (16.10%), food service (9.73%), and business and financial occupations (6.46%).

 Also of interest is that Capitol Heights has more people living here who work in computers and math than 95% of the places in the US.